slack/ignite18/README.md

 ## Checkout the lab material

-Next, grab a copy of the materials to use for the rest of this lab by cloning the lab repository from GitHub:
+Next, grab a copy of the materials to use for the rest of this lab by cloning the lab repository from GitHub to your Cloud Shell:

 ```console
 git clone https://github.com/slack/ignite18.git